nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

 This file lists NFS-Ganesha Cache config options.
 These options used to be configured in the CACHEINODE block.
 They may still be used in that block, but it is deprecated and will go away.
-The MDCACHE block takes precidence over the CACHEINODE block.
+The MDCACHE block takes precedence over the CACHEINODE block.

 MDCACHE {}